God & Modern Biology

 The God and Modern Biology program at Fairfield University serves as a catalyst for developing educational materials making science and religion an essential component of Catholic religious and science education nationwide.
 We aim to build a community of Catholic parish leaders, educators, and University faculty around the integration of scientific knowledge and religious faith.

 Program Director Dr. Glenn Sauer will develop a booklet series aimed at mainstream Catholic audiences at the parish and parochial school level.
-Our goal is to implement this series into Catholic science and religion programs nationwide during the 2015-2016 academic year.
+Our goal is to implement this series into Catholic science and religion programs.

 This program has been fully funded by the John Templeton Foundation.
 There is no cost to program participants.